 “When it comes to projects like this, Indigenous Peoples are not always allowed to be part of the research,” Dillinger said.
 “Over two years, we have had four to five graduate students volunteer their time.”

-Two students included undergrad researchers Elizabeth Bailey (Cherokee & Choctaw Nations) and Alexandria Toyfoya (Cherokee Nation).
+Two students included undergrad researchers Elizabeth Bailey (Cherokee & Choctaw Nations) and Alexandria Tafoya (Cherokee Nation).
 Both hold the subject matter with the utmost respect and reverence because they have relatives that once attended residential schools.

-Toyfoya and Bailey primarily worked in special collections.
+Tafoya and Bailey primarily worked in special collections.
 Their main task was identifying students that attended the Presbyterian School for Indian Girls.

 “It’s a rather emotional type of research, especially being Native and knowing I don’t speak Choctaw because my great-grandparents went to residential or boarding schools,” Bailey said.